 Table 1 also reports the economies of scale in direct costs to be had by larger IPOs.
 By going down each row in the size categories of "To \$65 million, \$65.1 million to \$150 million and \$150.1 million and over LPT IPOs", the reader can identify how the direct legal, accounting, valuation and broker/underwriter costs are generally reduced, the larger the capital raising.
-This reflects the fixed cost nature of most of the direct cost components which are larger in percentage terms when the equity sought is smaller.
-Interestingly, the larger LPT IPOs during this period also had higher average underpricing costs but this was not a statistically significant difference.
-The 20 LPT IPOs that raised \$65 million or less of capital show average total direct costs of 7.90%, nearly 2 percentage points higher than the average (6.10%) while the 18 LPT IPOs that raised over \$150 million show average total direct costs of 4.20%, nearly 2 percentage points lower than the average.
+This reflects the fixed cost nature of most of the direct cost components, which are larger in percentage terms when the equity sought is smaller.
+Interestingly, the larger LPT IPOs during this period also had higher average underpricing costs, but this was not a statistically significant difference.
+The 20 LPT IPOs that raised \$65 million or less of capital show average total direct costs of 7.90%, nearly 2 percentage points higher than the average (6.10%), while the 18 LPT IPOs that raised over \$150 million show average total direct costs of 4.20%, nearly 2 percentage points lower than the average.

-It is interesting to use the combination perspective as before on the smaller, to \$65 million or less capital raising LPT IPOs and on the larger, over \$150 million LPT IPOs.
-The combination of total direct costs and underpricing costs suggests that an average smaller LPT IPO with say an issue price of \$1 receives net proceeds of around 92 cents while their shares are traded at the end of the first day at around \$1.03.
-The combination of total direct costs suggests that an average larger LPT IPO with say an issue price of \$1 receives that an average larger LPT IPO with say an issue price of \$1 receives that an average larger LPT IPO with say an issue price of \$1 receives net proceeds of around \$1.03.
-The combination of total direct costs and underpricing costs suggests that an average larger LPT IPO with say an issue price of \$1 receives net proceeds of around 96 cents while their shares are traded at the end of the first day at around \$1.04.
+It is interesting to use the combination of direct costs and underpricing costs perspective as before on the smaller, to \$65 million or less capital raising LPT IPOs and on the larger, over \$150 million LPT IPOs.
+The combination of total direct costs and underpricing costs suggests that an average smaller LPT IPO with say an issue price of \$1 receives net proceeds of around 92 cents, while their shares are traded at the end of the first day at around \$1.03.
+The combination of total direct costs and underpricing costs suggests that an average larger LPT IPO with say an issue price of \$1 receives net proceeds of around 96 cents, while their shares are traded at the end of the first day at around \$1.04.
+The cost data of Table 1 was also partitioned in other various ways including by time period (1994 to 1999 and then 2000 to 2004), by size of institutional subscription and by amount of debt financing, but no obvious and major cost differences were found.
+The significant growth in the market capitalization of LPTs in recent times does not appear to have influenced either the size of the LPT IPO capital raisings in more recent times, nor the costs.

-Table 2 reports the multiple ordinary least squares regression results between the total percentage direct costs and the selected explanatory variables for the LPT IPOS from 1994 to 2004.
+Table 2 reports the multiple least squares regression results between the total percentage direct costs and the selected explanatory variables for the LPT IPOS from 1994 to 2004.
 A range of standard regression diagnostics were calculated and applied.
 In testing for non-normal errors, a Jarque-Bera test is reported.
 Both Reset and White specification tests are reported.
 These indicate heteroscedasticity is a problem.
-To account for this, White (1980) heteroscedasticity adjusted co-efficient and p-values are reported.
+To account for this, White (1980) heteroscedasticity adjusted co-efficients and p-values are reported.

 Two sets of coefficients and p-values are reported for robustness.
 The first set includes the 57 LPT IPOs.
 The second set excludes one outlier IPO whose percentage total direct cost was greater than 3 standard deviations away from the mean.
-The highly significant negative coefficient on LNTOTMIL in both regressions suggests that larger public equity capital raisings have economies of scale and are less costly in terms of their percentage of total direct costs compared to smaller public equity capital raisings.
+The highly significant negative coefficient on LNTOTMIL in both regressions suggests that larger public equity capital raisings have economies of scale and are less costly in terms of their percentage of total direct costs compared to smaller public equity capital raisings and is consistent with Lee, Lochhead, Ritter and Zhao (1996).
+This suggests that IPO firms that raise more equity retain a greater percentage of the capital raised for subsequent use.
+This may be of great benefit to investors in such IPOs.
 All of the other variables, including the UWRITTEN variable are insignificant in the two regressions.